MichelBoucey/hs-static-bin/ReadMe.md

 _N.B._ :
 - `hs-static-bin` Docker images are tagged with the GHC version embedded, like `hs-static-bin:ghc-9.8.2`
 - A single build is normally enough, until you have to change `GHC` or `Cabal` version
-- You shouldn't have to login into `hs-static-bin` containers.
+- You won't have to login into `hs-static-bin` containers.

 ## 5. Launch the Haskell binary artifact build